-A TUR plan must establish two and five-year goals for by-product reduction of each listed chemical used in that facility.
+A Toxics Use Reduction (TUR) plan must establish two and five-year goals for by-product reduction of each listed chemical used in a facility.
 Plan documents are maintained at the facility and a plan summary is submitted to the State.
 Plans may be inspected by an official from the Massachusetts Department of Environmental Protection on request.

 Plans are formally updated every two years.

 - Scope, including a management policy statement and employee notification

 - Process characterization, a flow diagram of relevant production units and an inventory of toxics used in each relevant production unit